Femi-Valor/furniture-sales-power-bi/README.md

 # Funiture-Sales-Performance
-This project analyzes the furniture sales performance for 2014,2015,2016,2017 using an interactive power-bi dashboard.
+This project analyzes the furniture sales performance for 2016 vs 2017 using an interactive excel dashboard.
 It explores sales and profit trends, top-selling states and cities, shipping modes, and product categories, uncovering insights to drive data‑driven business decisions.

 ---